Last Updated on 24th September 2020 by Sophie Nadeau

 Versailles Cathedral (La Cathédrale Saint-Louis)

-Gorgeous, imposing, and constructed during the middle of the 18th-century in the Baroque style, Versailles Cathedral is free to visit and can also be found within the Quartier Saint-Louis district of the city.
+Gorgeous, imposing, and constructed during the middle of the 18th-century in the Baroque style, Versailles Cathedral is free to visit and can also be found within the Quartier Saint-Louis district of the city, close to plenty of other secret spots in Versailles.
 Rather interestingly, the Cathedral wasn’t actually consecrated until almost a century later, in 1843.